 Note: There are proposed changes to the current limits as detailed in our article.

-Under SEIS, a qualifying startup can raise up to £250,000 for a period of up to two years from the point that the business starts to trade.
+Under SEIS, a qualifying startup can raise up to £250,000 for a period of up to three years from the point that the business starts to trade.

 Under EIS, a qualifying startup can raise up to £12m over a period of 7 years, with a maximum of £5m per year.
 This is a further flavour of EIS, known as a Knowledge Intensive Company (or KIC), which allows a company to raise £20m over 10 years with a maximum of £10m per year.